 - Molecular diagnosis

-- Highly sensitive diagnostic tests have been developed based on detection of the virus genome.
+- Highly sensitive diagnostic tests have been developed based on the detection of the virus genome.

 - The real-time modality of RT-PCR is a rapid and sensitive tool for the laboratory diagnosis of hantavirus infection which allows determination of the virus load in clinical samples.

-- High viral loads is an indicative of severe forms of HCPS or HFRS.
+- High viral loads are indicative of severe forms of HCPS or HFRS.